andyatkinson/andyatkinson.github.io/_posts/2026-04-20-postgresql-scaling-aws-christmas-day-traffic-surge.md

   </tbody>
 </table>

-The weekend before Christmas is a higher traffic as new gifts are being opened and set up.
-The surge period gets started on Christmas eve, another common time a lot of folks celebrate Christmas

-Christmas day (December 25) is when traffic really gets cooking.
-The main surge period was over 10 hours where the main DB sustained more than 100K TPS from 10:00:00 to 20:00:00 US Central Time.
+Christmas day (December 25) is when traffic really increases.
+The main sustained peak load period is over 10 hours on Christmas Day.
+The main DB sustained more than 100K TPS from 10:00:00 to 20:00:00 US Central Time.

-Excitement grew seeing the app rise into the top 10 and reach #1.
-I grabbed a screenshot myself at around 11:30 PM CT December 25.
+Excitement grew into the evening seeing the app rise in ranking among the top free apps, reaching the #1 rank in the night.
+I grabbed a screenshot at around 11:30 PM CT December 25.

 ![Aura Frames #1 App U.S. App Store Christmas Day](/assets/images/aura-christmas-2025.jpg)
 <br/>